Steps to Update Biometrics if Aadhaar Authentication Fails

 Documents You Will Need to Bring

-You’ll need to bring some original documents to confirm your identity and address.
-These are known as Proof of Identity (PoI) and Proof of Address (PoA).
+You will need to bring some original documents to confirm your identity and address.
+These documents are categorized as Proof of Identity (PoI) and Proof of Address (PoA).
 Some common examples include:

 Always remember to bring the original documents, as they will be verified by the staff at the centre.